 Our Climate Action Plan identifies a low-carbon energy pathway for the community.
-Incorporating community member and stakeholder engagement, it builds on our Climate Emergency Declaration to set a strong direction for the City and our community to mitigate GHG emissions and reduce energy consumption.
+Incorporating community member and stakeholder engagement, it builds on our Climate Emergency Declaration to set a strong direction for the City and our community to reduce energy consumption and GHG emissions.
 It includes a vision for the future and outlines seven areas to guide efforts:

 View our Climate Action Plan project page, which includes key project dates, document libraries, how to get involved and more.